 Sync and Indexing Expectations

-Canary Mail supports cross-device use across macOS, iPhone, iPad, Windows, and Android.
+Canary Mail supports cross-device use across Mac, iPhone, iPad, Windows, and Android, so you can use the same email workflow across all your devices.
 Email content stays consistent because it comes directly from your mail provider.
 Some local settings, indexing state, and device-specific behaviors may vary by platform or setup.

 What stays consistent across devices: